-OPTION 2 – AVAILABLE TO THE STUDENTS IN THE CLASS OF 2018 IN CAREER-TECHNICAL PROGRAMS
+OPTION 2 – AVAILABLE TO THE STUDENTS IN THE CLASSES OF 2018 AND 2019 IN CAREER-TECHNICAL PROGRAMS

 Students must take and pass courses that constitute the curriculum requirements and take all seven end-of-course exams.
 Students must finish a career-technical program that includes at least four courses in a single career pathway and complete at least one of the options below:

 - Earn a total score of proficient or better based on all career-technical exams or test modules;

 - Earn an industry-recognized credential or credentials that equal 12 points;

 - Complete a workplace experience totaling 250 hours with evidence of positive evaluations.